Gladys Bentley: Legacy and death

-Legacy

-Aside from her musical talent and success, Bentley is a significant and inspiring figure for some in the LGBT community and African Americans, and she was a prominent figure during the Harlem Renaissance.
-She was revolutionary in her masculinity: "Differing from the traditional male impersonator, or drag king, in the popular theater, Bentley did not try to 'pass' as a man, nor did she playfully try to deceive her audience into believing she was biologically male.
+Aside from her musical talent and success, Bentley is a significant and inspiring figure for many in the LGBTQ community and for African Americans.
+She was a prominent figure during the Harlem Renaissance, although not as widely recognized as her counterparts in mainstream media, likely due to the nature and innuendo of her performances.
+She was revolutionary in her masculinity, as James Wilson explains: "Differing from the traditional male impersonator, or drag king, in the popular theater, Bentley did not try to 'pass' as a man, nor did she playfully try to deceive her audience into believing she was biologically male.
 Instead, she exerted a 'black female masculinity' that troubled the distinctions between black and white and masculine and feminine".

-Fictional characters based on Bentley appeared in Carl Van Vechten's novel Parties, Clement Woods' novel Deep River, and Blair Niles' novel Strange Brother.
+Fictional characters based on Bentley appear severally in literary works, cementing her as a blueprint for the masculine woman archetype in pop culture.
+Notable references to Gladys Bentley can be found in Carl Van Vechten's novel Parties, Clement Woods' novel Deep River, Blair Niles' novel Strange Brother, and in Langston Hughes play Little Ham where a character called Masculine Lady is said to look “exactly like Gladys Bentley”.

 In 2016, musician Shirlette Ammons released an album entitled Twilight for Gladys Bentley, which paid tribute to Bentley's legacy and "reimagined" Bentley in relationship to hip hop culture.
+There is ongoing discourse about Bentley's true identity and if her apparent shift from homosexuality was purely in efforts to maintain favor in the public eye amid the cultural shift post World War II.

 In 2019, The New York Times newspaper began a series called "Overlooked No More," in which the editorial staff aims to correct a perceived bias in reporting by republishing obituaries of historical minorities and women.
 Bentley was one of the featured obituaries in Overlooked No More.